-UCLA Health System, the clinical component of the UCLA academic medical enterprise, consists of Ronald Reagan UCLA Medical Center, Santa Monica-UCLA Medical Center and Orthopaedic Hospital, Stewart and Lynda Resnick Neuropsychiatric Hospital at UCLA, UCLA Mattel Children's Hospital, as well as the many primary care and specialty care offices throughout the western area of Los Angeles.
+UCLA Health System, the clinical component of the UCLA academic medical enterprise, consists of Ronald Reagan UCLA Santa Monica Medical Center-UCLA Medical Center and Orthopaedic Hospital, Stewart and Lynda Resnick Neuropsychiatric Hospital at UCLA, UCLA Mattel Children's Hospital, as well as the many primary care and specialty care offices throughout the western area of Los Angeles.

 A proctologist is a colorectal surgeon who deals with surgery of the colon.
 If you are unsure whether or not you need to go to a proctologist, we recommend first seeing a gastroenterologist, a physician who specializes in the diagnosis and treatment of disorders of the gastrointestinal tract; he/she will refer you to a proctologist if necessary.

-Hepatologists specialize in liver diseases and generally are separate from gastroenterologists; however, the UCLA Division of Digestive Diseases has a Hepatology service.
-To schedule an appointment with one of our hepatologists, you may contact the Pfleger Liver Institute at (310) 794-7788 or UCLA Physician Referral Service at (800) UCLA-MD1 for assistance.
+Hepatologists specialize in liver diseases and generally are separate from gastroenterologists; however, the UCLA Vatche and Tamar Manoukian Division of Digestive Diseases has a Hepatology service.
+To schedule an appointment with one of our hepatologists, you may contact the Pfleger Liver Institute at 310-794-7788 or UCLA Physician Referral Service at 800-UCLA-MD1 / 800-825-2631 for assistance.